mindfullsilence/responsive-email-template/README.md

   1. Create a new html file for your email
   2. Copy the "begin.html" contents into your file
   3. Copy the contents of the layout you want.
 E.g: if you want a 2 column layout, copy the contents of 2-column.html
+  4. Copy the contents of "content-wrapper.html" and insert it under each comment that reads `<!-- INSERT CONTENT WRAPPER HERE -->`.
-  4. Look in your code for `<!-- Put Content Here -->` and replace with your email content.
+  5. Look in your code for `<!-- Put Content Here -->` and replace with your email content.
       * For Images, copy "image.html" into your code where `<!-- Put Content Here -->` is located
-  5. Once the layout has been achieved, copy the "end.html" contents into your file.
+  6. Once the layout has been achieved, copy the "end.html" contents into your file.
-  6. Add styles as necessary to achieve the look you want.
+  7. Add styles as necessary to achieve the look you want.
 This will take time and adjustments, but shouldn't be too tough.

 ## Tips